juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 ### Hosted Zone
 - A container for DNS records that define how to route traffic to a domain and its subdomains
-- Hosted zone is a queried to get the IP address from the hostname
+- Hosted zone is queried to get the IP address from the hostname
 - Types:
   - Public Hosted Zone:
     - resolves public domain names